 - 1. Streets throughout the new development/redevelopment areas should be designed as walkable, pedestrian-friendly streets with design features that provide traffic calming and encourage slow vehicular movement.
 Pedestrian paths such as sidewalks or trails should be buffered from vehicle traffic by street tree plantings in the parkway, and on-street parking, where feasible. - 2.
 Driveway spacing along Midway Road should support convenient and safe vehicle movement within the Study Area and surrounding areas. - 3.
 As parcels redevelop along Midway Road, consolidation of driveway access to Midway Road may be allowed or required by the Town.
 Slip lanes should provide parking (either headin, angle, or parallel) to support ground floor commercial uses at the Midway Road Priority Frontage Zone. - 4.
 To maintain compatible conditions with nearby residential neighborhoods in the Beltway Drive corridor, new vehicular connections shall not be allowed between Addison Grove and the parcels fronting Midway Road, or between Addison Grove and Beltway Drive. - Note: A consensus of the committee felt strongly, in keeping with a previous Council decision related to limiting the connection between the Addison Grove development and Beltway Drive for only Public Safety purposes, that the Council should memorialize a policy statement that limits the ability to connect the Addison Grove development to Beltway Drive.
 It is the committee's strong desire that Council set policy direction that preserves the integrity, privacy, and safety of the nearby residential neighborhoods. - 5.
 Vehicular connectivity between the parcels south of Beltway should be required where such connections are beneficial to the overall design of the area.
-When new street connections are introduced, the block patterns should be designed to limit cut-through traffic from the southern parcels to Beltway Drive.
+When new street connections are introduced, the block patterns should be designed to limit cut-through traffic.
+Vehicle connections to Proton Drive, crossing the Redding Trail corridor, and new vehicle connections to Hornet Road should be avoided.